I tell everyone who will listen that I LOVE using our sew-in invisible magnet snaps because…

 I was contemplating this dilemma a few days ago and when it was time to do a little topstitching on a bag I was thinking, “what if I could cover up these magnets just long enough so they wouldn’t interfere with my top-stitching”???
 And then it hit me…

 What would happen if I covered the magnetic face of each sewn-in magnet with a spare magnet from my stash?
-So I pulled out a spare magnet set, separated the pieces (above right) and placed it over the sewn-in magnet allowing it to snap into place. (at right)
+So I pulled out a spare magnet set, separated the pieces (above left) and placed it over the sewn-in magnet allowing it to snap into place. (at left)

 Then I placed my bag front “magnet-side-down” on my machine to see if the magnet would still clamp down tightly to my metal machine bed and you know what?
 The difference was amazing.
 While the covered magnet was still attracted to the metal bed, the attraction was very manageable and didn’t interfere with the normal movement of the feed dogs!
 I was ecstatic.

 Now I can almost hear some of you saying, “That’s great Kat, but I don’t have spare magnet sets just laying around like you do.
 Is there anything else I can use to get the same effect?”
 So I tried several things.

 I tried covering the magnet faces with small pieces of metal from the hubster’s shop, but this was ineffective since the magnetic field passed right thru that metal causing it to clamp to the machine bed just as tight as the magnet itself did.
 What I really needed was something non-metallic with a magnetic field of it’s own and that’s when I remembered my extensive collection of refrigerator magnets (at left).